On vehicle routing problems with stochastic demands -- Generic disaggregated integer L-shaped formulations: Computational study

-In contrast, our results show that adding ILS set cuts significantly improves performance, indicating that it is better to select recourse disaggregations that allow additional valid inequalities --- such as the ILS set cuts~\eqref{ineq:set_cut} --- rather than using the previous dominance argument.
+In contrast, our results show that adding ILS set cuts significantly improves performance, indicating that it is better to choose recourse disaggregations that enable additional valid inequalities (such as the ILS set cuts~\eqref{ineq:set_cut}) rather than using the previous dominance argument.
 This reinforces our discussion in Section~\ref{subsection:disaggregated} on the importance of explicitly defining the disaggregation and the feasibility region~$\F{\mc{Q}, \mc{X}, \Omega}$.
-In doing so, we leveraged the results from Section~\ref{section:generalizing} to safely combine the \mbox{ILS PR-EA} and the ILS set cuts.
-In particular, our approach allowed us to use ILS set cuts to solve the VRPR problem with a recourse function that is not weakly superadditive (Definition~\ref{def:weak_superadditivity}), which is something that has not been done before.
+In doing so, we leveraged the results from Section~\ref{section:generalizing} to safely combine the partial route and the set cuts.
+In particular, our approach allowed us to use set cuts to solve the VRPR problem with a recourse function that is not restrictively superadditive (Definition~\ref{def:weak_superadditivity}), which is something that has not been done before.

 Table~\ref{table:solved} confirms that~\algBestDset~solves more instances to optimality on both benchmark sets.
-The previous ILS-based state-of-the-art algorithm for recourse functions that are not weakly superadditive is due to~\cite{hoogendoorn2023improved}, which solves 246 instances from the benchmark set of~\cite{jabali2014} within one hour, assuming that demands are independent and normally distributed.
+We note that the previous ILS-based state-of-the-art algorithm for recourse functions that are not restrictively superadditive is due to~\cite{hoogendoorn2023improved}, which solves 246 instances from the benchmark set of~\cite{jabali2014} within one hour, assuming that demands are independent and normally distributed.
 While our experiments use different probability distributions, the scenarios were sampled from the same normal distributions, making our instances closely related to those used by~\cite{hoogendoorn2023improved}.
-Moreover, our approach can approximate a much broader class of probability distributions, and we solve 263 of the scenario-based instances (adapted from~\cite{jabali2014}) within a shorter time limit.
+Moreover, our approach can approximate a much broader class of probability distributions, and we solve 262 of the scenario-based instances (adapted from~\cite{jabali2014}) within a shorter time limit.
 Finally, we remark that our approach is the only exact algorithm currently available that can handle the correlations present in the instances of~\cite{Dinh2018}.